Continued from Monday (What is a Christian? How should he view himself and his mission? Part 1)

 On the surface, a settler has a lot in common with a sojourner but there are striking differences as well.
 The settler can’t wait to get moving, he wants to make progress toward his new home on the range.
 He takes along everything that he thinks he will need.
 The trip may be dangerous, there may be hardships, it may be that much of the stuff he thought he “needed” will be discarded along the way.
 But those difficulties aside, he sees them as relatively short term heartaches.
 He is going to the “homestead.”
 When he gets there, he begins to settle it, to tame it.

 Clear the land.
 Find water.
 Get a shelter built.
 Cut firewood.
 Build an outhouse.
 Put in a garden.
 Put up fences.
 Dig a well.
 Replace the dirt floor with a hardwood floor.
 Order some glass for his windows.
+Move the outhouse a little further from the house!
 Get some cattle.
 Clear some more land for a bigger crop.
 Eventually, build a town, put up a school and a church.

 Life revolves around basically three things: Security, comfort and convenience.
 Life becomes an endless pursuit to gain security, to move from less comfort to more comfort, and from less convenience to more convenience.
 Security, comfort and convenience are the driving passions of the next forty years.
 The devastating thing to the settler, the unthinkable thing to a settler, the thing that creates the greatest fear and anxiety to the settler, is when his or her security, comfort, or convenience is threatened.
 He has labored too hard, too long and at too great a cost; he has dreamed the American dream for too long to risk living for anything but the security, comfort, and convenience that he has carved out of the countryside.